wilsonmar/wilsonmar.github.io/_posts/2016-08-22-cloud-services-comparisons.md

 ## Network speed comparisons

-Under ideal conditions, latency over networks are limited by speed of light traveling within fiber-optic cables, which is roughly 202562 km/s or or 125866 miles/s.
-(Actual reachable speed is still a bit lower than that).
+Under ideal conditions, latency over networks are limited by speed of light traveling within fiber-optic cables, which is roughly 202,562 km/s (125,866 miles/s).
+Actual reachable speed is still a bit lower than that.

 To estimate distance between terrestial locations, use <a target="_blank" href="https://www.daftlogic.com/projects-google-maps-distance-calculator.htm">Distance Calculator website</a>